Best chatbot examples on websites in 2022

-Chatbots are being used in many different industries.
-We have seen enterprises and banks automate their customer support, as well as small businesses use almost free chatbots to generate more leads from their website.
+Chatbots are being used across industries.
+We've seen enterprises and banks automate their customer support and small businesses use (almost) free chatbots to generate more leads from their websites.

-The industry is growing at a growing speed, and expected to reach 1.25 billion in 2025 according to GrandViewResearch, which I estimate is way too low.
+Chatbot growth has been undeniable and expected to reach 1.25 billion in 2025 according to GrandViewResearch, which I'd personally estimate to be much too low.

 Startups are raising millions left and right to create chatbots that really work for certain industries.
 For example Ojo Labs raised $45 million for a real estate chatbot and Lemonade released just five days before writing of this article that they have raised $315 million for a chatbot enabled insurance company.
 Then is also us, the small but effective team of Serviceform competing in the big market with our $350k in funding.